muesli4/mpd-automount/README.md

 `mpd-automount` is a small C++ program that interacts with UDisks2 via D-Bus to automount removable devices as a normal user and then add them as symbolic links to the MPD library.
 This linking is done with a bash script that requires `mpc` which selectively updates the MPD database.

+`mpd-automount` will mount any unmounted filesystems while starting.
+For existing links the library will not be refreshed as it is assumed the device was plugged in all the time. (*Links that do not have corresponding device are not removed yet and do not trigger any MPD updates.
+This will be implemented in the future by keeping track of connected devices across invocations.
+Context: Removing devices while daemon is not running.*)

 Configuration
 -------------